hanshal101/core/README.md

-# CORE - Container Orchestration for Resource Efficiency
+# CORE - Container Orchestrator for Resource Efficiency

 ### Description
 This project aims to build a simple container orchestration tool using Go.
 Our goal is to learn about Kubernetes and container orchestration in depth.